 Upper Tumalo Reservoir: The Gateway to the Skyline Forest

 The Tumalo Natural Area is a beautiful natural area west of the rural community of Tumalo.
 Here, the sagebrush and juniper spotted high desert landscape gives way to the green foothills of the Cascades.

 As the Gateway to the Skyline Forest, it is a critical connection for the Tumalo Deer Winter Range and contains important habitat for elk, mule deer and other wildlife.
 Neighbors and visitors enjoy recreational activities such as horse riding, bird watching, and hiking in this area.

 In 1988, the Oregon Department of Fish and Wildlife (ODFW) entrusted the Tumalo Irrigation District (TID) with the care of a 930-acre parcel of land known as Bull Flat adjacent to the Upper Tumalo Reservoir.
 TID received this deed under the condition that the land would remain protected wildlife habitat.

 The Future of the Ochoco mountains

-The Ochoco National Forest east of Prineville provides habitat for many species, including elk and redband trout.
+The proposed Ochoco Summit Trail System Project would cut through the heart of the Ochoco National Forest, which is east of Prineville and provides habitat for many species, including elk and redband trout.
 This stunning pine forest also provides for recreational activities like hunting, fishing, hiking, mountain biking, photography, and many more outdoor adventures that visitors and residents enjoy.
 The most recent data collected by the Forest Service shows that only 3.4% of visitors used an ORV for recreation, yet the proposed ORV routes will cost at least half a million dollars and cause significant disturbance to all other recreation types.